ggauravr/flightstream/docs/tutorial.md

 ### Step 5.1: Create a SQLite Arrow Builder

-First, create a custom `SQLiteArrowBuilder` that extends `ArrowBuilder`:
+First, create a custom `SQLiteArrowBuilder` that extends the abstract `ArrowBuilder`:

 ```javascript
 // sqlite-arrow-builder.js